JasonN3/openvox_modules/domain_join/AD_Setup.md

     }
     ```

-5) Enable the feature by using one of the following commands to configure PAM
+5) Use one of the following commands to enable smartcard authentication in PAM
    - `authselect enable-feature with-smartcard`
      This will allow smartcard authentication as an option
    - `authselect enable-feature with-smartcard-required`
      This will require smartcard authentication.
-Please remember that SSHd will ignore PAM by default when an SSH key
+Please remember that, by default, SSHd will not call PAM when authenticating with SSH keys
    - `authselect enable-feature with-smartcard-lock-on-removal`
      This will require smartcard authentication and will lock the machine when the smartcard is removed.
-Please remember that SSHd will ignore PAM by default when an SSH key
+Please remember that, by default, SSHd will not call PAM when authenticating with SSH keys

 ### Enable SSH access using the smartcard certificate
 This only seems to work on RHEL 8 or above.